graphql/graphql-spec/spec/Section 3 -- Type System.md

 ) on FIELD_DEFINITION | ENUM_VALUE
 ```

-The `@deprecated` directive is used within the type system definition language
+The `@deprecated` *built-in directive* is used within the type system definition
-to indicate deprecated portions of a GraphQL service's schema, such as
+language to indicate deprecated portions of a GraphQL service's schema, such as
 deprecated fields on a type or deprecated enum values.

 Deprecations include a reason for why it is deprecated, which is formatted using